salsalabs/engage_api_php/README.md

 # Runtime configuration

-These example apps will need an [Engage API Token](https://help.salsalabs.com/hc/en-us/articles/224470007-Getting-Started#acquiring-a-token).
-They may also need some other runtime parameters.
+Apps that use the Engage APIs need an [Engage API Token](https://help.salsalabs.com/hc/en-us/articles/224470007-Getting-Started#acquiring-a-token).
+They may also need optional parameters.

 These apps most generally use a YAML file to hold the API token and any runtime parmaeters.
-Here's an example of a minimum YAML file.
 View the `params-template.yaml` file for an example of providing the API token and runtime parameters.

 # License